xica/heroku-buildpack-scipy/README.md

   1. Currently, SciPy will only work with the specific version of NumPy against which it was compiled (e.g., SciPy 0.14.0 with NumPy 1.8.1).
-  2. Scikit-learn can be installed, but in one test, scikit-learn 0.14.1 installed with NumPy 1.9.0 and SciPy 0.13.3 did not pass all tests.
+  2. Scikit-learn can be installed, but may not pass all tests.
+For example, scikit-learn 0.14.1 installed with NumPy 1.9.0 and SciPy 0.13.3 did not pass all tests.
 You can see the failed tests in [this issue][issue9].

 [issue9]: https://github.com/thenovices/heroku-buildpack-scipy/issues/9#issuecomment-61660727